 To make an appointment for a consultation, email libresearchimpact@osu.edu

-Research metrics are measures used to quantify the influence or impact of scholarly work.
-Some examples of this are bibliometrics (methods to analyze and track scholarly literature), citation analysis, and altmetrics (a more recent set of alternative methods that attempt to track and analyze scholarship through various digital media.)
+Scholarly research metrics are measures used to quantify the influence or impact of scholarly work.
+Some common metrics include bibliometrics (methods to analyze and track scholarly literature) and altmetrics (measures developed to track the immediate impact of scholarly works, such as views and downloads).

 This Guide contains information about what metrics are available and where they can be found.
 The information is organized by the level of measurement , i.e. individual articles or books, journals, authors, or institutions/research groups.